Skip to content

 To update retention parameters for a table:

-1. From the Data Purge settings page, locate the table to modify
+1. From the Data Purge settings page, locate the table to modify.

 3. The row enters edit mode with editable fields:

-• Adjust Retention Days to change how long records are kept
+• Adjust Retention Days to change how long records are kept.

-• Modify Batch Size if experiencing performance issues during purge
+• Modify Batch Size if experiencing performance issues during purge (non-config tables).

-• Change Frequency to control how often purge runs
+• Change Frequency to control how often purge runs.

-• Toggle Enabled to activate or deactivate purging
+• Toggle Enabled to activate or deactivate purging.

 Changes take effect at the next scheduled purge execution.
 Modified retention periods do not retroactively delete data; the new threshold applies going forward.

-1. From the Data Purge settings page, locate the table
+1. From the Data Purge settings page, locate the table.

-4. The table’s enabled status updates immediately
+3. The table’s enabled status updates immediately.

 Disabled tables remain in the configuration but skip all purge operations.
 Use this to temporarily prevent deletion during investigations, audits, or troubleshooting without losing your retention settings.